-Beginning with the 2010-11 academic year, UC changed the way that many federal loans are processed.
-Continuing students and new transfer or graduate students may have borrowed student loans prior to 2010-11 and will notice these changes more than other students.
+Beginning with the 2010-11 academic year, the Department of Education changed the way that many federal loans are processed.
+Continuing students and new transfer or graduate students may have borrowed student loans prior to 2010-11 and parent borrowers who previously were student borrowers will notice these changes more than others.

 New UC student and parent loan borrowers

 can skip this information and simply review the loan process

 in order to complete their loan paperwork.

 Direct Lending is a way to provide the same federally-backed loans to student and parent borrowers but directly from the U.S. government rather than via private lenders.
 Though Congress worked to keep many issues similar between FFEL and DL programs, the key difference was in servicing during repayment.
 Borrowers in Direct Lending always worked with the assigned direct loan servicer, a federal contractor who managed all loans held by the government.